 The opioid epidemic is a public health crisis that has had catastrophic impacts on individuals, families, and communities across the United States.
 Over 2 million Americans struggle with an addiction to prescription or illegal opioids such as heroin and fentanyl.

 Prescription painkillers—pain relievers like oxycodone, hydrocodone, codeine, and morphine—are some of the most commonly abused drugs in America today.
-Left unchecked, these medications can lead to physical dependency, hazardous behaviors resulting from use beyond prescribed amounts or for non-medical purposes, and, tragically, even overdose deaths.
+Left unchecked, these medications can lead to physical dependency, hazardous behaviors resulting from use beyond prescribed amounts or for non-medical purposes, and tragically even overdose deaths.

-It’s essential not just for affected individuals but also society as a whole that we understand how prescriptions are driving addiction in order to identify effective steps toward combating the opioid epidemic.
+It’s essential not just for affected individuals but also for society as a whole that we understand how prescriptions are driving addiction in order to identify effective steps toward combating the opioid epidemic.

 Prescription Painkillers Are a Primary Cause of Addiction